Water Resource Conservation

 Introduction of Rainwater-utilizing Equipment

-Kayaku Safety Systems Europe (KSE)’s capital investment activities aimed at promoting environmental protection include a water storage tank system to make effective use of rainwater.
-The system was introduced in 2017, and had a tank capacity of 750.5m³ by FY2020.
+As part of its capital investment activities to promote environmental conservation, Kayaku Safety Systems Europe (KSE) introduced a water storage tank system in 2017 so that rainwater may be used more efficiently.
+It has installed the equivalent of 750.5 m3 tank.
 By using both rainwater and the water released by the shop floor air conditioning system for purposes other than drinking, the plant has not only achieved more efficient use of water resources but also lowered its costs.

 Water reuse is currently of pivotal importance to the Czech Republic, which has seen rainfall decrease under the impact of climate change.
 The amount of water that KSE has stored up post-FY2020 exceeds the annual drinking amounts of all KSE employees and their families (around 4000 people).
 This particular project therefore marks a contribution towards a sustainable society.